 Top tips to teach your kids the value of money

-We are often asked what our top tips our on how to teach the value of money.
+We are often asked what our top tips are on how to kids teach the value of money.
 I thought I would put down some of my learnings on what families using RoosterMoney have done.

-Teaching with pennies will prepare them for pounds
+Teaching with pennies & dimes will prepare them for pounds & dollars

 Get into a routine with conditions

 Routines help you get into a cycle where you are giving money based on a set of conditions you set.
-Routine's also saves you money and stress; it's what we like to call the Pocket Money Paradigm!
+Routines' also save you money and stress; it's what we like to call the Pocket Money Paradigm!
 If you are giving money in a routine it means you can avoid forking out for lots of things on an ad hoc basis!

 There is no golden rule here.
 Some parents raise it every year by the same amount.
-A nice way to work it out is to decide what you want them to cover with their pocket money.
-Is it just their Football cards or do you want them to cover some of their clubs?
-"Needs" versus "Wants" is another good way - with parents covering their Needs but its down to them to cover their wants.
-You can check out some tips on conditions and how much to give in our guide of how much pocket money to give.
+A nice way to work it out is to decide what you want them to cover with their pocket money or allowance.
+Is it just their football cards or do you want them to cover some of their clubs?
+"Needs" versus "Wants" is another good way - with parents covering their Needs but it's down to them to cover their Wants.
+You can check out some tips on conditions and how much to give in our guide on how much pocket money to give.

 Encourage your kids to earn!